prakhar1989/clojure-by-example/installation.md

 If Java is not installed, please follow the directions on the main java [website]() to install it for your system.
 With that installed, lets move to Clojure.

 The easiest way to use Clojure is via [leiningen](http://leiningen.org/).
-Leiningen is a build tool for the clojure ecosystem.
+In the words of [Daniel Higginbotham](http://www.flyingmachinestudios.com/) Leiningen is the Swiss Army Bazooka of Clojure development.
 It allows you to create new projects, run the repl, fetch the dependancies and a host of other things.
 Please refer to the project [website](http://leiningen.org) to learn what more it's capable of.

 To install leiningen on Linux / Mac, you just need to grab the `lein` script.